Cleaning a House With Cats

 When moving into a new home, you might be lucky enough to afford a professional cleaning services company do a deep cleaning on the home for you.
 Even if you had a cleaning crew come in, you should still consider doing your own deep clean inside the house simply because then you would have peace of mind knowing you cleaned all the house areas.

-You’ll want to wash the walls, remove any curtains and blinds left behind and give them a proper cleaning.
+Room by room, you’ll want to wash the walls, remove any curtains and blinds left behind and give them a proper cleaning.
 I would also do a deep clean on the dishwasher before you start using it regularly.

 Another area of the home that will want to be deep cleaned is all the air vents.
 Lift up those covers and vacuum the inside of the vents, most people forget to do that, but it does make a difference..